mosip/mosip-infra/deployment/v3/mosip/prereg/README.md

 ```

 ## Test
 On a browser open  `https://<prereg ui domain>/pre-registration-ui/`.
+Example `https://prereg.sandbox.xyz.net/pre-registration-ui`.
 Follow the instructions.
 You may use [sample documents](samples/) to upload during pre-registration.

 ## Rate Control Using Envoyfilter